 Written Communication is the ability to effectively communicate knowledge and thinking through writing.
 Students organize and structure ideas in writing while using discipline appropriate language and conventions.
 Building written communication skills empower students to effectively communicate their ideas, share their voice, and advocate for their learning.
 The Written Communication rubrics consider development, organization and language/conventions.

 Collaboration asks students to consider both, how they individually contribute, and how a group works together.
 Collaboration helps students not only develop their academic and social skills but also help contribute to a learning community.
-Collaboration fosters a student’s ability to engage in a learning environment that is authentic, active, relational, responsive and complex-thinking.
+Collaboration fosters a student’s ability to engage in a learning environment that is authentic, active, relational, responsive and complex.
 The Collaboration rubrics provide an opportunity to both reflect individually and as a group.

 Agency is a combination of academic mindset and the ability to take ownership over one’s own learning.
 Through developing agency, students will be empowered to actively engage, advocate for themselves, and leverage the skills they need to thrive.
 The Agency rubric calls on critical self-reflection and learning around skills such as persistence.
 There are eleven different skills that are considered on the Agency rubrics.